jbracker/supermonad/README.md

 at some point we will probably only offer supermonads with support for constrained monads.

+## Superapplicatives

+Support for generalized applicatives was added in version 0.2.
+For users this does not change anything.

+## Build Status
 * master: [![build status master][TravisBuildMaster]](https://travis-ci.org/jbracker/supermonad)
 * dev: [![build status dev][TravisBuildDev]](https://travis-ci.org/jbracker/supermonad)

 ## GHC Version

-The implementation has been tested with GHC in version 7.10.3 and GHC 8.0.2.
+The implementation has been tested with GHC in version 7.10.3, 8.0.2 and 8.2.1.

 Versions of GHC prior to version 7.10.1 will most certainly not work, because the plugin mechanism was still in development.

 Newer version of GHC may work.
-If you encounter problems with a newer version of GHC, please file a bug report so they can be fixed.
+If you encounter problems with a newer version of GHC, please file a bug report so it can be fixed.

 ## Usage